Please read these Terms and Conditions. They provide clarification for us both in the unlikely event of a dispute arising.

 If you wish to pass data, information or materials of any kind to us as part of a project which you wish us to undertake for you, or for a company who are your client, and require us to sign a Non Disclosure Agreement (NDA), we will be happy to do so in good faith.
 However, you indemnify us against any action whatsoever by you or your client associated with the accidental disclosure or loss of this information.

 12) Passing over of your own copy draft

 As part of the brief for your project, you may ask us to view a copy draft which you have written yourself, or which has been written for you by somebody else.
 If you send us such draft copy, you affirm that you are the copyright holder, or that you are authorised by the copyright holder to permit all or part of this material to form a part of the new copyright work which we will create for you.
 In such a case you indemnify us against any claim arising from subsequent suggestion that the new work in any way breaches any existing copyright.

 In any situation where you do ask us to view an existing copy draft as part of the briefing, you acknowledge that the draft which we will write for you may bear similarities in all or part to this draft, but that in such a case the draft we write for you will be considered as an original work under the terms of our contract, without regard for the existence of the original draft.

 13) Referencing other people’s content

-If you send us research or sample copy taken from someone else’s printed collateral or site as an indication of what you want, we will make every effort to ensure that the draft that we prepare for you in no way breaches the copyright of the content owner.
+If you send us research or sample copy taken from someone else’s printed collateral or website as an illustration of the kind of work you wish us to do for you, we will make every effort to ensure that the draft that we prepare for you in no way breaches the copyright of the content owner.
 However, you indemnify us against any action arising, directly or indirectly, as a result of use of this content as reference material.

 14) Your right to use the copy we write for you